-Our purpose is to focus on delivering social infrastructure for healthier, safer, and more connected societies while creating sustainable value for all stakeholders.
+Our purpose is to deliver social infrastructure for healthier, safer, and more connected societies while creating sustainable value for all stakeholders.

-We invest in infrastructure that provides essential services and support to communities, such as education, healthcare, blue light (fire and police facilities), affordable housing, modern correctional facilities, clean energy and transport assets.
+Our portfolio facilitates access to essential services in a socially responsible manner.
+We focus on delivering long-term positive impacts for society, by investing in education, healthcare, emergency services (fire and police stations), affordable housing, modern correctional facilities, clean energy and transport assets.

 By investing in these assets, we strive to make a positive impact on society while generating financial returns, in alignment with our SFDR Article 8 classification and the social investment objective we promote.

 Each of our investments aligns with at least one of six focus Sustainable Development Goals ('SDGs') and we use impactful sustainability indicators to measure the real-world outcomes of our contributions.